June quarter results mostly reflect a slow economic recovery in

 uptrend.
 This has been evident from the recent earnings reports of

-Co. ( DD ), for example, put up a healthy performance
+), for example, put up a healthy performance in the recently

-in the recently reported quarter.
-The company saw strong
+reported quarter.
+The company saw strong performance in

-performance in agriculture, food and bioscience businesses, along
+agriculture, food and bioscience businesses, along with its

-results despite weak European markets.
-The Danisco acquisition
+despite weak European markets.
+The Danisco acquisition contributed

 company's diversified chemical portfolio, along with its integrated